Understanding Relative Energy Deficiency in Sport (RED-S): Definition and Causes

 This focus on available caloric energy rather than disordered eating behaviors has marked subsequent attempts to define the condition.
 The International Olympic Committee coined the term “relative energy deficiency in sport (RED-S)” in 2014 to encompass health problems resulting from caloric deficit in athletes regardless of sex.
 In 2017, the male athlete triad was characterized by the Female and Male Athlete Triad Coalition as the unique clinical profile associated with RED-S in young men.
 Along with an energy deficiency and low bone mineral density, their definition included the decreased production of sex hormones.

-“Patients do not have to present every symptom of the male or female athlete triad to be treated for RED-S,” says J. Mica Guzman, MD, a board-certified family medicine specialist who serves as the Primary Care Clinical Director of the Sports and Injury Clinic within the Musculoskeletal Institute.
+“Patients do not have to present every symptom of the male or female athlete triad to be treated for RED-S,” says J. Mica Guzman, MD, a board-certified sports medicine specialist who serves as the Primary Care Clinical Director of the Sports and Injury Clinic within the Musculoskeletal Institute.
 “RED-S is an umbrella that is thought to have at its core the low energy Intake or excessive energy expenditure, which then leads into a myriad of problems with effective metabolism, menstrual function, bone health immunity, protein synthesis, and mental health.”

 High Energy Demands of Intensive Sports